-Our business is subject to the risk of customer and supplier concentration.
+Our business is subject to the risk of customer terminations.

-For 2015, one client represented more than 10% of our service fee revenue and we currently expect this client to represent approximately 10% of our service fee revenue in 2016.
 Most of our client agreements state a contract expiration date, but many also include an early termination clause permitting the client to terminate the contract for convenience prior to its stated expiration date or to reduce the scope of services or delay the commencement of services to be provided under the contract.
 Termination, reduction, or delay of our services under a contract could result from factors unrelated to our work product or the progress of the project, such as factors related to business or financial conditions of the client, changes in client strategies or the domestic or global economy generally.
 The early termination, reduction or substantial delay of services any significant client, or nonrenewal of any significant client contract, or the nonpayment of a material amount of our service fees by a significant client, could have a material adverse effect upon our business, results of operation and financial condition.

 The majority of our Supplies Distributors product revenue is generated by sales of product purchased under distributor agreements with Ricoh.
 These agreements are terminable at will and no assurance can be given that Ricoh will continue the distributor agreements with Supplies Distributors.
 Supplies Distributors does not have its own sales force and relies upon Ricoh's sales force and product demand generation activities for its sale of Ricoh product.
-As a result of certain operational restructuring of its business and its discontinuance of certain product lines, Ricoh has implemented, and will continue to implement, certain changes in the sale and distribution of Ricoh products.
-The changes have resulted, and are expected to continue to result, in reduced revenues and profitability for Supplies Distributors.
+As a result of certain operational restructuring of its business and its discontinuance of certain product lines, Ricoh has implemented, and will continue to implement, certain changes in the sale and distributors.
 Further reduction in the Ricoh business may have a material adverse effect on Supplies Distributors' business and may adversely affect our overall financial condition.

-Sales by Supplies Distributors to two customers in the aggregate accounted for approximately 29% of Supplies Distributors' total product revenue for the year ended December 31, 2015 and 6% of consolidated net revenue.
+Sales by Supplies Distributors to two customers in the aggregate accounted for approximately 29% of Supplies Distributors' total product revenue for the year ended December 31, 2016 and 4% of consolidated net revenue.
 The loss of one or both of such customers, or non-payment of any material amount by these or any other customer, would have a material adverse effect upon Supplies Distributors' business, results of operations and financial condition.